MarsBased/handbook/sections/development.md

   - Agree with clients on channels and frequency of meetings and reports to inform about the progress of the projects.
   - Coordinate meetings with team and clients to ensure the successful execution of each sprint of the project.
   - Communicate proactively with the team and clients providing transparent information on the state of the project and thus avoiding snowball effects.
-  - Act as liaison between clients and developers.
+  - Act as the link between clients and developers.

 ###  1.2. <a name='TechLead'></a>Tech Lead